WPZS

-WFNZ (610 kHz), known on air as "102.5 The Block", is a commercial AM radio station in Charlotte, North Carolina.
-Owned by Urban One, the station airs an urban contemporary radio format.
-Its studios and offices are at 1 Julian Price Place.
+WPZS (610 kHz), known on air as "Praise 102.5 FM 610 AM", is a commercial urban gospel formatted AM radio station in Charlotte, North Carolina.
+Owned by Urban One, its studios and offices are at 1 Julian Price Place.

-WFNZ uses a directional antenna and transmits with 5,000 watts by day.
+WPZS uses a directional antenna and transmits with 5,000 watts by day.
 At night, it reduces power to 1,000 watts, sending most of its signal to the east, to avoid interfering with other stations on AM 610 and adjacent frequencies.
 The transmitter is at the site of its former studios on Radio Road in the Oakdale neighborhood of Northwest Charlotte.
 Programming is also heard on 200-watt FM translator W273DA at 102.5 MHz.
 That translator is fed by the HD2 subchannel of sister station WOSF (105.3 FM).

 History

 WAYS

 The station first signed on in 1941 as WAYS.
 It was one of only three radio stations in Charlotte, and it was powered at 1,000 watts around the clock.
-WAYS was owned by the Inter-City Advertising Company and was an affiliate of the NBC Blue Network and Mutual Broadcasting System.
+WAYS was owned by the Inter-City Advertising Company and was an affiliate of the NBC Blue Network and the Mutual Broadcasting System.

 During one of the polio epidemics of the late 1940s, WAYS provided family programming for children who had to stay at home.

-By the 1950s, it increased its daytime power to 5,000 watts, using a directional antenna at night.
+By the 1950s, WAYS increased its daytime power to 5,000 watts, using a directional antenna at night.

 Top 40

 By the 1960s, WAYS was Charlotte's lowest-rated station.
 Its studios were in such bad shape, cats were needed to control the rodents.
 Stan and Sis Kaplan of Boston bought WAYS in May 1965 for $550,000.
-Beginning in June of that year, "61 Big WAYS" aired an energetic Top 40 format which was considered by older residents to be "an alien sound in the Carolinas".
+Beginning in June of that year, "61 New Ways" and later "61 Big Ways" aired an energetic Top 40 format which was considered by older residents to be "an alien sound in the Carolinas".
 It went to number one, surpassing longtime leader WBT, eventually becoming one of the highest-rated Top 40 stations in the country.

 One reason was the Treasure Hunt, where people had to listen to clues from "Mr. Treasure" (Jack Gale) telling them how to find a $1,000 coupon.
 News director C. Michael Blackwell would interview winners.
 Personalities included John Kilgo, Jack Pride, Tom Kinard, Jack Armstrong, Pete Ray of "The Pete Ray-D-O Show", Dick Blanchard, and Long John Silver.
 WAYS jocks who went on to greater fame included Morton Downey Jr., actor Jay Thomas, and Robert Murphy (who had success in Chicago).
 Eventually, the morning show was simulcast on both WAYS and sister FM WROQ.
 Larry Sprinkle, now a WCNC-TV morning weather personality, also worked at the stations.
 They were known for lampooning The PTL Club with Bill Taker of the Pass the Loot Club.